 During the lifetime of a CFL, a baseline incandescent bulb would need to be replaced multiple times.
-Since the baseline bulb changes over time the annual savings claim must be reduced within the life of the measure to account for this baseline shift.
+Since the baseline bulb changes over time, the annual savings claim must be reduced within the life of the measure to account for this baseline shift in cost-effectiveness analysis.

 For example, for 60W equivalent bulbs installed in 2012, the full savings (as calculated above in the Algorithm) should be claimed for the first two years, but a reduced annual savings claimed for the remainder of the measure life.
-The appropriate adjustment factors are provided below.
+If the delta watts assumption is already based on the post EISA value, no mid-life adjustment is necessary.
+For deferred installs (described above) the delta watts and appropriate mid life adjustment (if any) should be applied.